4aiman/from-windows-to-manjaro-or-other-linux-/one.md

 sudo make install

-#"No object for D-Bus interface"
+# No object for D-Bus interface

 NTFS partitions can be that way even with no errors on them